MoMaF/metadatatools/README.md

 Reads in XML files on the command line and prints to STDOUT Turtle RDF knowledge graph of all movies and persons (actors and directors) found in them.
 With arguments `--movies` and `--persons` prints only those nodes.
-Links from movies to actors and characters are stored in the movie nodes.
+Links from movies to directors, actors and characters are stored in the movie nodes, whereas the person nodes are quite empty.

-## example
+## examples

 ```bash
 ./kavi-download